Get Help

 Open Enrollment Period

-The period of time, usually from November 1 – January 15, when you can enroll or renew in qualified health plans (QHP) through Access Health CT.
-Open Enrollment Periods can differ between states and coverage types.
+The Open Enrollment Period is an annual period of time, usually beginning November 1, when you can enroll in or renew health and dental insurance through Access Health CT for the next year.
+Open Enrollment Periods can differ between states and insurance types.

 Out-of-pocket costs are expenses for medical care that are not reimbursed by your insurance company.
-These costs include deductibles, co-insurance, and co-payments for covered services plus all costs for services that are not covered.
+These costs include deductibles, coinsurance and copayments for covered services, plus all other costs for services that are not covered by your plan.

 Point-of-Service (POS) Plan

-A Point-of-Service Plan (POS) type offers discounted services if you use doctors, hospitals, and other healthcare providers that belong to the plan’s network.
-POS plans may require you to get a referral from your primary care doctor in order to see a specialist.
+A Point-of-Service (POS) plan offers discounted services if you use in-network doctors, hospitals and other healthcare providers.
+POS plans may require you to get a referral from your primary care doctor to see a specialist.

 Preferred Provider Organization (PPO) Plan

-A Preferred Provider Organization plan (PPO) contracts with medical providers, such as hospitals and doctors, to create a network of participating providers.
-You pay less if you use providers that belong to the plan’s network.
-You can usually use doctors, hospitals, and providers outside of the network for an additional cost.
+A Preferred Provider Organization (PPO) plan contracts with medical providers, such as hospitals and doctors, to create a network of participating providers.
+You pay less if you use in-network providers.
+You can usually use out-of-network doctors, hospitals and providers at higher costs.

 Premium

-The amount you pay for your health insurance plan to the insurance company every month.
+A premium is an amount you pay for your health insurance plan to your insurance company every month.

 Premium Tax Credit (PTC)

-- Must enroll in coverage through Access Health CT
+- Must enroll in health insurance through Access Health CT; and

-- Meet income requirements based on your Modified Adjusted Gross Income (MAGI)
+- Meet income eligibility requirements based on your Modified Adjusted Gross Income (MAGI)

 Preventive Services

-These services include annual check-ups, immunizations, patient counseling, and screenings.
-Preventive services are an Essential Health Benefit and covered under plans offered through Access Health CT.
+Preventive services include annual check-ups, immunizations, patient counseling and screenings.
+Preventive services are an Essential Health Benefit that do not count toward your deductible and are covered under all health plans offered through Access Health CT.

 Primary Care Physician (PCP)